History of Norfolk, Virginia: Expansion through annexation (1906–1959)

 Norfolk continued to grow in the first half of the 20th century as it expanded its borders through annexation.
 In 1906, the incorporated town of Berkley was annexed, stretching the city limits across the Elizabeth River.
 The town became a borough along with the neighborhoods of Beacon Light and Hardy Field.
 Lambert's Point, home of a railroad pier, and Huntersville were annexed into Norfolk five years later in 1911.

 In 1923, the city limits were expanded to include Sewell's Point, Willoughby Spit, the town of Campostella, and Ocean View, adding the naval base and miles of beach property fronting on Hampton Roads and Chesapeake Bay.
 The Norfolk Naval Base grew rapidly as a result of World War I and this created a housing shortage in the area.
 These newly incorporated areas grew rapidly along with the 1906-created Larchmont neighborhood, five miles (8 km) from downtown.
 Wards Corner, then just outside Norfolk, became the first non-downtown shopping district in the country.
 In 1930, Old Dominion University was established as the Norfolk Division of the College of William & Mary.
 ODU awarded its first bachelor's degrees in 1956 and became an independent institution in 1962.
 Five years later, Norfolk State University was founded as the Norfolk Unit of Virginia State University and became an independent institution in 1969.

+During this period, the Norfolk Journal and Guide grew to become one of the largest Black newspapers in the United States.
+Founded in 1910 as a newsletter for a fraternal order, by 1940 it had 32 pages and over 80,000 subscribers.
+The paper staged campaigns against lynching, pushed for improvements for Black residents of Norfolk, condemned the Great Migration, and pressed for voter registration and military integration.
+The paper tended to have a more conservative take on interracial issues than major Black newspapers based out of the North, and this allowed it to thrive and collect advertisements from businesses in the South.
+Over time, it had national and local editions covering Virginian cities, D.C. and Baltimore.
+P. B. Young and his family ran the paper during its expansion and peak.

 By 1950, Norfolk was the fifth fastest growing metropolitan area in the United States.
 As a result of the end of World War II, another housing shortage was created.
 In 1955, Tanners Creek was annexed and ownership of Broad Creek Village transferred to Housing Authority.
 Norfolk had officially become the largest city in state, with a population of 297,253.
 After a smaller annexation in 1959, and a 1988 land swap with Virginia Beach, the city assumed its current boundaries.